 This makes it highly important for marketers and designers to create the kind of content that captivates the audience.
 Creating different types of visual content is always a great idea, especially if you follow the current trends in the industry.

 For example, one extremely popular type of visual content is infographics.
 They are a great way to visualize the key data and present it to users in a creative way.
-Thankfully, with infographic maker like Piktochart, this is now easier than ever.
+Thankfully, with infographic software like Piktochart, this is now easier than ever.

 Of course, it doesn’t end here.